BrockWW/BubbleFindingAlgorithm/README.txt

                               run the algorithm.
 See installation and use notes below.
     - simulation_conversion_code.py: File to convert particle .hdf5 galaxy simulation data files into readable numpy arrays in correct units for algorithm.
 (Not required)
+    - test_data: Simulation and observation data included for testing the algorithm.
+(To be removed)
     - yt_to_column_density_functions.py: File containing the necessary functions in order to do the simulation to H*cm^-2 array conversion.
 (Not required)